top of page

 The archaeological site of Bat is an oasis settlement and necropolis located in the arid piedmont of the Hajar Mountains in the Sultanate of Oman.
 Bat has been occupied from the Neolithic to the modern day and is, thus, one of the most important heritage centers in southeast Arabia.
 The site was inscribed onto the list of UNESCO World Heritage Sites in 1988 as "the most complete collection of settlements and necropolises from the 3rd millennium B.C. in the world."

 The Bat Archaeological Project (BAP) has carried out field research at the site since 2007 with the support of the Penn Museum and the Omani Ministry of Heritage and Culture.
 While research initially focused on the site's monumental third millennium towers, over the years the project has broadened its scope to consider settlement and tomb contexts from a range of periods.
-Beginning in 2018, BAP embarked on a new phase of archaeological research investigating the cultural ecology and occupational history of the oasis center, particularly that of the Umm an-Nar Period (ca. 2700-2000 BCE).
-This website introduces the new phase of BAP research and the researchers leading the way into the trenches: Dr. Jennifer Swerida (University of Pennsylvania), Dr. Eli Dollarhide (New York University Abu Dhabi), and Dr. Charlotte Cable (University of New England; Michigan State University).
+Beginning in 2018, BAP embarked on a new phase of archaeological research investigating the cultural ecology and occupational history of the oasis center and its surrounding environs, particularly that of the Umm an-Nar Period (ca. 2700-2000 BCE).
+This website introduces the new phase of BAP research and the researchers leading the way into the trenches: Dr. Jennifer Swerida (Leiden University), Dr. Selin Nugent (Oxford Brookes University), and Robert Bryant (University of Pennsylvania).

 NEH%20logo_edited.jpg